gvp-study/CarND-Extended-Kalman-Filter-Project/Extended-Kalman-Filter.md

 **Extended Kalman Filter Project**

-The goals / steps of this project are the following:
+The goal of this project are the following:

-* Implement the Extended Kalman Filter for fusing the Lidar and Radar measurements to estimate the position of a tracked object from the car.
+Implement the Extended Kalman Filter for fusing the Lidar and Radar measurements to estimate the position of a tracked object from the car.
-*

 [//]: # (Image References)
 [image1]: ./examples/tracked-points.png
-[image2]: ./examples/flowchart.jpg
+[image2]: ./examples/flowchart.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-All the code for this project has been obtained from the example code in the course and is in this directory.
+All the code for this project has been derived from the example code in the course and is in this directory.
 [Here](https://github.com/gvp-study/CarND-Extended-Kalman-Filter-Project.git)
 ---

 ### Extended Kalman Filter

-#### 1. Prediction from the motion
+#### 1. Compiling
+The code in the directory compiles without errors using cmake .. && make.

+#### 2. Accuracy
+The root mean squared error for the (px, py, vx, vy) is [0.0973, 0.0855, 0.4513, 0.4399] <= [0.11, 0.11, 0.52, 0.52].
+This can be seen from the standard output when it runs ./ExtendedEKF program with the simulator running.
+The final values can also be seen in the right side of the figure below.

 ![alt text][image1]

-#### 2. Correction from the measurement
+#### 3. Follows the Correct Algorithm
+I did not change the structure of the given code, so the sensor fusion algorithm flow is exactly as described in the lessons as shown in the figure below.

 ![alt text][image2]

+I made sure that the state vector ekf_.x was initialized to the first given measurement.
+I also made sure that the covariance matrix ekf_.P was initialized to a diagonal matrix at the start with appropriate values for the position and velocity states.
+The FusionEKF::ProcessMeasurements() function first predicts the state from the previous state using the plant matrix F and then updates the state with the new measurement based on the Kalman equations.
+The update step uses the appropriate H and R matrices based on the kind of measurement it gets.
+If it is a Lidar measurement it uses the linear form of the kalman filter.
+If it is a Radar measurement, it uses the extended kalman filter to update.

+#### 4. Avoid Unnecessary Calculations

 ---

 ### Discussion

-#### 8. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-I was able to get the error within the specified limits for both the example runs.
+#### 5. Stand out
+I have used the Q = G * A * Gt form to compute the Q matrix.

+I put in the angle wrap check for the Radar phi angle measurement.
+When this measurement is subtracted from the estimated phi in the state vector, it could cause the value to be 2*pi if the phi is close to pi or -pi.
+This check keeps the difference in phi to be continuous near this value.